 The simplest approach is to apply a service mesh to a group of services deployed to a single cluster of physical or virtual machines, either directly or using containers.
 For systems deployed across multiple clusters, you can set up a service mesh in each cluster and coordinate them via a central control plane.

 Another option is to create multiple service meshes within a single cluster.
-This is useful if separate systems managed by different parts of an organization are deployed to the same infrastructure, perhaps communicating with each other via an API gateway.
+This is useful if separate systems, managed by different parts of an organization, are deployed to the same infrastructure, perhaps communicating with each other over an API gateway.

 Choosing a Service Mesh Platform

-When choosing a service mesh platform, it is important to consider your system’s current and future deployment model.
-Some service mesh implementations are limited to particular container orchestration platforms and cannot be run on VMs or bare metal infrastructure.
-Not all options support multi-cluster or multi-mesh deployments, which may constrain your growth in the future.
+When choosing a service mesh platform, it’s important to consider your system’s current and future deployment model.
+Some service mesh implementations are limited to particular container orchestration platforms and cannot be run on VMs or bare metal.
+Not all options support multi-cluster or multi-mesh deployments, which can limit your options for future growth.

-Kong Mesh is a service mesh platform that is compatible with containerized deployments, VMs, and bare metal infrastructure, consisting of either one or multiple clusters.
-Built on top of Kuma and Envoy for powerful configuration combined with a lightweight data plane, Kong Mesh provides a simple turnkey installation and the flexibility to adapt as your system evolves.
+Kong Mesh is a service mesh platform that is compatible with containerized, VM and bare metal deployments consisting of either one or multiple clusters.
+Built on top of Kuma and Envoy for powerful configuration, combined with a lightweight data plane, Kong Mesh provides a simple turnkey installation and the flexibility to adapt as your system evolves.